 'Black Lace'

-A very attractive, very fast growing large shrub, up to 10 x 10 feet in 5 years, eventually up to 13 x 13 feet ( larger may be possible ).
+A very attractive, very fast growing large shrub, up to 10 x 10 feet in 5 years, eventually up to 15 x 15 feet.
 In the northern Midwest it is often used as a substitute for Japanese Maple.
 It may also be cut back to near ground level during late winter to be used as a stunning foliage perennial.
 Grown as a cut back shrub, it may reach up to 8 feet by the end of the following summer.<

 The very deeply cut, lacy foliage that is reddish-purple turning to glossy blackish-purple.
 The leaves, up to 10 x 8 inches in size, are composed of leaflets up to 5 x 3.2 inches in size.